 The app is designed to be used for 25 minutes per child per week, with very limited assistance from the teacher.
 When a child plays a game and completes an assessment, data is fed back to the teacher to help inform which children are struggling in which particular areas.
 Trackosaurus allows a child’s’ progress to be tracked across subject areas/functions and over time.
 It also allows the teacher to track the overall class’s proficiency in a given subject area/function.
 Additionally, supervisors or principals are able to look across a network of classrooms to see which portions of the curriculum may need to be improved.

 Why we invested.

-The Bird Tracks technology complements the suite of products in the Innovation Edge portfolio that are designed to support data-driven quality enhancements.
-Bird Tracks is an exciting initiative with a strong team, clear vision, good evidence base and excellent revenue prospects to support sustainable scale.
+The Trackosaurus technology complements the suite of products in the Innovation Edge portfolio that are designed to support data-driven quality enhancements.
+Trackosaurus is an exciting initiative with a strong team, clear vision, good evidence base and excellent revenue prospects to support sustainable scale.

 The Project Team

 Luke Crowley (Founder) is a development economist with ten years of experience running large-scale randomised evaluations of social programmes at Innovations for Poverty Action and J-PAL Africa.

 Brendon Smuts (Senior Unity Developer) has eight years experience as a Senior Unity Developer for leading Cape Town-based development houses including Sea Monster and RetroEpic.
 During this period, he worked with clients such as Disney and the IMVU.
 Brendon will continue to lead the digital development of the games and assessment tasks.